Berodin/Anki-Japanese-CoreDeck-Generator/README.md

 My solution was to delete the audio files from collection.media content.

-Windows: %appdata%\Anki2\"user"\collection.media
+Windows: `%appdata%\Anki2\<ankiuser>\collection.media`

 This folder contains all used media files.
 When the audio files are deleted, they are getting reimported when you import the new deck.
+Important: First delete the media files, then import the new deck.

 I don't have a way for ankidroid only so this involves using anki on a desktop pc.